BardoQi/Sight/README.md

 Return the record list array.

 * param $paginate_type
-if the value is PaginateTypeEnum::PAGINATE_API, is will return the data with out link. else return the data with link.
+if the value is PaginateTypeEnum::PAGINATE_API, is will return the data without link. else return the data with link.

 ##### Presenter::toTreeArray($parent_id_key)